JSeam2/XORSBOXnet/README.md

 # Build instructions
 To build you can do the following.

-1. This will install into your python library package
+1. This will install into your python env
 ```
 $ pip install .
 ```